AhmedEmam1999/ProblemSolving/README.md

-# ProblemSolving\n
+# ProblemSolving
 MainProblem:
-is sum of two elements in array = 20 , with different Order.\n
+is sum of two elements in array = 20 , with different Order.
-MergeSort : implementation Of merge sort.\n
+MergeSort : implementation Of merge sort.
-FormMain:GUI OOP App.\n
+FormMain:GUI OOP App.